Beginner's Guide: Starting Out in the World

 Starting Out in the World

-- Right-click on the trainer, who will be right next to you when you first enter the game.
+- Right-click on the trainer, who will be located in or around one of the buildings next to you when you first enter the game.
 He/she will probably give you some information, and possibly a quest.
 (Note that if you receive an item as part of a quest, before completion of that quest, do not drop, destroy or sell it, or you may not be able to complete the quest.
 Also note that quest items are often placed directly into your inventory along with a message in the event log.
 In such cases, you will not be required to pick up the item.)(Sections to read: "Trainers" and "Quests and Tasks")

 - Familiarize yourself with the interface and set up your Quick Bar.
-(Sections to read: "Understanding the Interface" below)
+(Sections to read: "Understanding the Interface")

 - Go out and adventure until your character gains a level.
 (Sections to read: "Leveling," "Combat Basics" "Quests and Tasks" and "Items and Inventory")

-- Return to your adventures and keep playing until you reach the fifth level.
-(See "Your First Four Levels" below.)
+- Return to your adventures and keep playing until you reach the tenth level and are ready to leave the tutorial town.

 If, at any time, you want some help, type /help to bring up the in-game help system.
 Also, use the

 Your character will gain levels by gaining experience.
-There are essentially three ways to gain experience - fighting, completing quests and doing tasks.
+There are essentially four ways to gain experience - fighting, completing quests, doing tasks and participating in RvR in the Battlegrounds.
 See the appropriate sections below for more information about each of these methods.

 However you choose to gain experience, you'll notice that as you do so, small blue dots light up under your health bar, and the blue bar under them also begins to fill.
 The blue dots are known popularly as "bubbles" and each represents 1/10 of a level.
 When the blue bar (labeled "Exp") has filled up and emptied again, you have gained a level.
 With each level, you may gain some increase in your attributes, such as quickness, dexterity and/or strength, etc..
 You will also gain some "specialization" points.
 You may use these points when you return to your trainer.
 Also, when you level, your character may have gained new skills or improved in existing ones.
 It's a good idea to check your Abilities panel, your Combat Styles pane and/or your Spell List panel (depending on your character type, of course) for new options.
 Update your Quick Bar with new abilities before continuing your adventures.

-The first four levels differ from later levels in one other significant way: If you die before level 5, there are no consequences, other than that you will return to your trainer or to the last place you bound your character (see Binding below).
+The first ten levels differ from later levels in one other significant way: If you die before level 10, there are no consequences, other than that you will return to the tutorial zone entrance point, or to the last place you bound your character (see Binding below).
 This will happen automatically, or you can type

 to cause it to occur a little sooner.
-After you reach the fifth level, there will be some additional consequences to dying, which are discussed later in the section entitled "Death and Resurrection."
+After you reach the tenth level, there will be some additional consequences to dying, which are discussed later in the section entitled "Death and Resurrection."

 Specializing Your Character